sciyoshi/django-dbsettings/README.rst

         sender = dbsettings.StringValue('address to send emails from') subject = dbsettings.StringValue()

+For more descriptive explanation, the ``help_text`` argument can be used.
+It will be shown in the editor.

+The ``default`` argument is very useful - it specify an initial value of the setting.

 In addition, settings may be supplied with a list of available options, through the use of of the ``choices`` argument.
 This works exactly like the ``choices`` argument for model fields, and that of the newforms ``ChoiceField``.